Mable’s Story: A Tale of Progress, and a Mother’s Loss, in Liberia

 In Liberia, though, maternal mortality rates are among the highest in the world.

-Mable’s labor did not take place amidst a stable health system, with facilities reached on passable roads, reliable electricity, and an adequate drug supply.
+Mable’s labour did not take place amidst a stable health system, with facilities reached on passable roads, reliable electricity, and an adequate drug supply.
 The odds provided by an insufficient health system were stacked against this mother and child, and the baby passed away before a cesarean section could even be considered as a viable option to securing life.
 The physician put Mable’s own chance of survival at 50 percent, as she wheeled the faint and pale young mother into the operating room.
 Mable had incurred a dangerous amount of blood loss due to her abruption, and was in desperate need of seven units in order to live.

 The team scrambled.
 Mable lay on the table as a handful of nurses and orderlies rushed through the hospital gates and fanned out into the community.
 They talked with passersby, shopkeepers, motorcycle-taxi drivers—anyone who might be willing to donate a pint of blood.
 Four hours later, they returned with roughly a half gallon of clean O-positive.